 In a recent 2018 case study, it was proven that in New York City “utilizing restorative justice policies and practices to manage disciplinary matters can trigger a series of events that builds a more inclusive school climate, decreases the level of punitive discipline, lessens the rate at which students experience school push out, and ultimately decreases contact with the juvenile/criminal justice system.”
 Moreover, programs such as Esperanza that promote and enable restorative justice policies instead of zero-tolerance policies may give these kids a second opportunity at an overall constructive and worthwhile life.

-“As angry as you are nobody loves you’re kid the way you do.
-Instead of calling you’re P.O (probation officer) our counselors are in call 24/7.
+“As angry as you are nobody loves your kid the way you do.
+Instead of calling you’re P.O (probation officer) our counselors are on call 24/7.
 In the end, it’s those quick responses that are the agents of change for anything else,” said Kronenfeld.

 “The question becomes where does government want to put its resources.
-We all know that we need to improve the school systems and put less kids in prison, but government looks at cost savings and that doesn’t fit on budget.
+We all know that we need to improve the school systems and put fewer kids in prison, but the government looks at cost savings and that doesn’t fit on budget.
 Funding a slot to a program and that sits on a budget.
-There has to be more political will for making sure there is additional services to earlier interventions and not wait until Esperanza,” said Kronenfeld.
+There has to be more political will for making sure there are additional services to earlier interventions and not wait until Esperanza,” said Kronenfeld.

 However, according to Doswell, research is advancing more and more and schools and agencies are making sure that earlier interventions on mental health and trauma are at top priority.